emicklei/melrose/README.md

     𝄞 :h
       info:
           chord --- create a Chord
-       flatten --- flatten all operations on a musical object to a new sequence join --- join two or more musical objects note --- create a Note from a string parallel --- create a new sequence in which all notes of a musical object will be played in parallel pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes serial --- serialise any parallelisation of notes in a musical object undynamic --- undynamic all the notes in a musical object
+        flatten --- flatten all operations on a musical object to a new sequence join --- join two or more musical objects loop --- create a new loop
+           note --- create a Note from a string parallel --- create a new sequence in which all notes of a musical object will be played in parallel pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes serial --- serialise any parallelisation of notes in a musical object undynamic --- undynamic all the notes in a musical object

-         bpm --- get or set the Beats Per Minute value [1..300], default is 120 go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity
+         bpm --- get or set the Beats Per Minute value [1..300], default is 120 go --- play all musical objects in parallel play --- play a musical object such as Note,Chord,Sequence,... record --- creates a recorded sequence of notes from device ID and stop after T seconds of inactivity start --- start loop(s).
+Ignore if it was running. stop --- stop running loop(s).
+Ignore if it was stopped.

       :h --- show help, optional on a command or function :l --- load memory from disk, optional use given filename